leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 But to arrive at a decision, you first need to understand the difference between an internal and an external delivery fleet, and how each solution will impact your company.
 That's why you're here!

-Here's everything you need to know:
+Here's everything you need to know about building a private delivery fleet and outsourcing a delivery fleet to a third-party provider:

-# What is the Internal Delivery Fleet?
+# What is an Internal Delivery Fleet?

 Having an internal delivery fleet means operating a delivery service independently by using a dedicated in-house staff and a private fleet of vehicles to deliver all products or services to customers.